HumanSignal/label-studio-sdk/examples/migrate_ls_to_ls/README.md

 * Reviews (you should request our team to enable it on SaaS side for your organization)
 * Drafts (you should request our team to enable it on SaaS side for your organization)

+Not supported:
+* Cloud Storages are not supported.
+* Files and media uploaded using UI imports are not supported and won't be copied.
-Other entities are not supported.
-Cloud Storages are not yet supported.
+* Other entities are not supported.

 Each new run of this script will generate new projects on the destination instance.